awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-podcast-generator/README.md

 # 🎙️ Building a Generative Podcast

-> 👉 This example showcases how to build an intelligent, multi-person, AWS daily news podcast generator using Project Lakechain. _Please note that this is only an example of what can be built using Project Lakechain, and not a production-ready application._
+> 👉 This example showcases how to build an intelligent, multi-persona, generative AWS daily news podcast using Project Lakechain. _Please note that this is only an example of what can be built using Project Lakechain, and not a production-ready application._

 ## 🌟 Examples